 - The review traditionally provides a historical overview of the theory and the research literature, with a special emphasis on the literature specific to the thesis topic.
-It serves as well to support the argument/proposition behind your thesis, using evidence drawn from authorities or experts in your research field. - Your review of the literature may be - o stand-alone, or - embedded in the discussion, or - segmented into a series of chapters on several topics - For this, discuss with your advisor which method would best suit your topic and your argument. - It is possible that you will use a combination of both in order to accurately and persuasively communicate your thesis. - The review must be shaped by a focus on key areas of interest, including research which provides a background to the topic. - It should also be selective.
-A common mistake in writing the review is to comment on everything you have read regardless of its relevance. - In your writing it is useful to think of the review as a funnel start wide with the overview and then quickly narrow into discussing the research that relates to your specific topic.
+It serves as well to support the argument/proposition behind your thesis, using evidence drawn from authorities or experts in your research field. - Your review of the literature may be - stand-alone, or - embedded in the discussion, or - segmented into a series of chapters on several topics - For this, discuss with your advisor which method would best suit your topic and your argument. - It is possible that you will use a combination of both in order to accurately and persuasively communicate your thesis.